August 31, 2017

 VEGANISM DONE RIGHT

 I have come to the conclusion an optimal life features optimal nutrition, which does not mean that the health-minded vegan can never consume junk food, oils, or refined sugars.
 You should absolutely eat all of the cruelty-free foods your heart desires; although, you will no longer crave toxic foods on a regular basis when you begin to nourish your body, your vital force consequently harmonizes, and is able to ask for exactly what it wants.
 The abovementioned “bread-and-daiya diet” should be avoided only because we want healthy, nutrient-dense vegans in our arsenal 🙂 (strong vegans are more convincing).
 Eating vitamin-rich plant-based foods will induce this reality, boosting the benefits of your new lifestyle.
-You will not feel restricted when the majority of the foods you consume leave you feeling lighter and brighter, day in and day out; the realization that you no longer contribute to the widespread massacre of valuable lives should sustain your soul-satisfying euphoria.
-Humans have decided animals are food; once you alter your perception of what constitutes nourishment, the vegan diet no longer appears exclusionary.
+You will not feel restricted when the majority of the foods you consume leave you feeling lighter and brighter, day in and day out; the realization that you no longer contribute to the widespread massacre of valuable life should sustain your soul-satisfying euphoria.
+Humans have decided animals are food.
+Once you alter your perception of what constitutes nourishment, the vegan diet no longer appears exclusionary.

 One concept you should consider when comparing the micronutrient content breakdown of animal foods versus plant foods regards conversion.
 Certain vitamins require that their structure be modified in order for the human body to utilize them; omega-3 fatty acids are very much the same.
-These conversion rates are not typically 1:1; certain sources cite the plant-based form of vitamin A beta-carotene at a 6:1, or more recently 12:1, conversion ratio into retinol (see why the latter figure is unreliable below), which can be derived from animal-based products (19).
+These conversion rates are not typically 1:1; certain sources cite provitamin A beta-carotene at a 6:1, or more recently 12:1, conversion ratio into retinol (see why the latter figure is unreliable below), which can be derived from animal-based products (18).
 This ratio varies drastically with the consumption of fats, even dwindling to 2:1 (3).
 Similarly, the only omega-3 fatty acids found in plant foods are in ALA form, which must be converted into EPA and DHA in order to ensure the brain and body function properly.
 We obtain nutrients from animal-based products in their converted forms, but who’s to say that’s even optimal?
 Omnivores may eat less in volume to “gain” more of them, but what are they really gaining?
 The ramifications of animal-based foods exceed the ease with which some nutrients are obtained (while many others are found in abundance in plant foods, meat products being otherwise deficient).
 Rather than consume other lives to seemingly-benefit your own, concentrate on ensuring you get the most out of your cruelty-free diet.
 I provide plenty of examples below.

 Vitamin A is incredibly prevalent in the vegan diet; however, the carotenoids found in plants must be converted into retinol before they can be used by the human body.
-Beta-carotene is the most common form of vitamin A found in plant foods, and has been shown to convert into retinol at a 6:1 ratio.
-This same article cites that the conversion ratio has now been modified to 12:1; however, it “must be regarded as temporary and could well change” (19).
-I don’t buy it, given that conversion ratios have fluctuated over the years and continue to fluctuate.
+Beta-carotene is the most common form of provitamin A found in plant foods, and has been shown to convert into retinol at a 6:1 ratio.
+This same article cites that the conversion ratio has now been modified to 12:1; however, it “must be regarded as temporary and could well change” (18).
+I don’t buy it, given that conversion ratios have fluctuated over the years and continue to do so.
 As always, please consult your thriving vegan friends for more answers.
-In any event, eating fat with plant-based sources of vitamin A dramatically improves absorption, perhaps reducing the ratio to 2:1 (3).
+In any event, eating fat with plant-based sources of provitamin A dramatically improves absorption, perhaps reducing the ratio to 2:1 (3).
 And 1 cup of sweet potato provides nearly 800% of your daily vitamin A intake!
 A 1-cup serving of kale provides 206%.
 Considering most vegans can eat a few sweet potatoes or servings of leafy greens in one sitting, fulfilling this requirement isn’t that hard.

 Homeopathy can modify hereditary factors that contribute to malabsorption issues.
 These malabsorption issues are just part of a whole, the wide variety of defects all housed under one or more miasms inherent to each individual’s genetic fitness.
-Go to the “Proper Absorption” section in this article for more information.
+Go to the “Proper Absorption” section of this article for more information.

 VEGAN VITAMIN A-RICH FOODS: squash, pumpkin, sweet potato, kale, carrots, spinach, cantaloupe, broccoli, apricots